OCA/stock-logistics-workflow/stock_landed_costs_delivery/readme/USAGE.rst

 #.
 Receives products and done picking.
 #.
 Go to Inventory > Operations > Landed Costs.
 #.
 A record related to the delivery purchase order lines and a cost line was created with the shipping price.
+#.
+Landed Cost will be validated when linked purchase picking are done.